KasiaKaz14/Personal-Portfolio/README.md

 # My Personal Website 🚀

 Welcome to my personal website!
 This project showcases my skills, interests, and portfolio in a clean and user-friendly format.
 It's built with **HTML**, **CSS**, and **JavaScript** and contains multiple sections to highlight my professional journey and passion projects.
+Currently the website is supported in Polish.
+In the future I will add the English language, and the site will be updated on a regular basis.

 ## 🌟 Features